swiftlang/swift-llbuild/README.txt

 * For C++ code:
   * The code is written against the C++11 standard.

-  * The style should follow the LLVM conventions.
+  * The style should follow the LLVM conventions, but variable names use camelCase.

   * Both exceptions and RTTI are **disallowed**.